kinarr/api-examples/README.md

     # [END text_gen_text_only_prompt]
 ```

-The API reference can then be configured to show the code between the region
+The API reference can be configured to show the code between the region tags.
-tags.

 If you're contributing, please make sure that the code within region tags
 follows best practices for example code: clear, complete, and concise.